dan1d/clover_restaurant/README.md

 A comprehensive Ruby gem for interacting with the Clover API, designed specifically for restaurant operations.

+## Overview

+CloverRestaurant provides a complete suite of tools for managing all aspects of a restaurant business through the Clover API, including:

+- Complete inventory management (items, categories, modifiers)
+- Order processing and payment handling
+- Employee management and shift tracking
+- Customer relationship management
+- Table and reservation management
+- Menu creation and organization
+- Discount and tax rate configuration
+- Data generation for testing and simulation

+The gem also includes powerful simulation capabilities that can generate realistic business data over extended periods, making it perfect for testing, demonstrations, and development environments.

 ## Installation

 Add this line to your application's Gemfile: